 You can also fry cauliflower, although it can be a little slow to get going.

-- Transfer to a roasting tin, drizzle with olive oil and if liked add 1 tsp fennel seeds or cumin seeds.
+2. Transfer your prepared cauliflower florets to a roasting tin, drizzle with olive oil and if liked add 1 teaspoon fennel seeds or cumin seeds.
 Stir well.

 How to roast cauliflower